Working overseas travel insurance

-It's best to apply for a Working Overseas travel insurance policy before you leave New Zealand but, if you’re already abroad, it's not too late.
-If you’re overseas when you purchase, a 72 hour stand down applies, this means that any unexpected events which occur in the first 72 hours after your insurance start date, will not be covered for the duration of your policy.
+It's best to apply for a Working Overseas travel insurance policy before you leave New Zealand, but if you’re already abroad it's not too late.
+If you’re overseas when you purchase the policy, a 72 hour stand down applies.
+This means that any unexpected events which occur in the first 72 hours after your insurance start date, will not be covered for the duration of your policy.
 However, you would be eligible for cover for any unexpected events that occur after 72 hours of you buying the policy.

 Want to return home to visit family and friends before heading back overseas to work?
 No problem!
 Our Working Overseas travel insurance includes cover for temporary trips back to New Zealand, for up to 30 days, per journey.
 This cover will only apply if you hold a return ticket back to your main destination overseas.

 The Working Overseas policy is designed to cover you for manual, non-hazardous work, so there are some professions we cannot offer cover for.